beginning of content

 Resources and support

-The Royal Australian College of Obstetricians and Gynaecologists has a detailed information page about caesarean section.
+The Royal Australian College of Obstetricians and Gynaecologists offers information about what to expect during a caesarean birth.

 Speak to a maternal child health nurse